ton-blockchain/ton-connect/requests-responses.md

 }
 ```
 Where
-- `method`: name of the operation ('sendTransaction', 'singMessage', ...)
+- `method`: name of the operation ('sendTransaction', 'signMessage', ...)
 - `params`: array of the operation specific parameters
 - `id`: identifier that allows to match requests and responses